 East Cornwall · PL22

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Lostwithiel, that work is shaped by the place itself — Lostwithiel is a medieval town on the river Fowey, formerly the capital of Cornwall, with a strong antiques trade, a Norman church and an extensive Conservation Area, with a building stock that leans toward medieval and Georgian merchants' houses and Victorian terraces.
+Every Lostwithiel project we take on begins with reading the local context — Lostwithiel is a medieval town on the river Fowey, formerly the capital of Cornwall, with a strong antiques trade, a Norman church and an extensive Conservation Area, with a building stock that leans toward medieval and Georgian merchants' houses and modern infill on tight town-edge plots.

 • Conservation Area